- Supplementary contributions to the mandatory funded pension

 In the future, raising children will influence the size of the pension paid out to you and even though the senior years may seem a lifetime away, it is important to think about pension already when your children are born.

-In 2013, the Funded Pensions Act took effect in Estonia.
-Since that there are two children-related basis for pension supplements:
+Since 2013 there are two children-related basis for pension supplements:

 - The pension supplement foreseen with the national Pension Insurance Act;